DanMad/monorepo-template/README.md

 ### Unstrap

-The `unstrap` script will unstrap this monorepo template on your machine.
+The `unstrap` script will unstrap this monorepo template from your machine.

 ```sh
 yarn unstrap